MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-dotnet-core-linux-with-ssh.md

 1. Change the **Connection Target** to the IP address or host name of the target computer.

-   If you haven't already provided credentials, you will be prompted to enter a password and/or private key file.
+   If you haven't already provided credentials, you'll be prompted to enter a password and/or private key file.
+For more information on using a private key file, see [Set up a remote connection](/cpp/linux/connect-to-your-remote-linux-computer#set-up-the-remote-connection).

    There are no port requirements to configure, except the port that the SSH server is running on.